6 Tips to Help You Get Out of Business Debt—Fast

-Real talk.
 Running a small business is expensive.
 Really expensive.
-You need to bring in enough cash to not just cover your salary but also to pay for everything from cleaning the office to buying new inventory.
+You need to bring in enough cash to not just cover your staff’s salary but also to pay for everything from cleaning the office to purchasing inventory.

 To accomplish all of this, some business owners find themselves taking out loans or tapping into their business line of credit.
 There’s nothing wrong with taking on some debt to grow your business, but the sooner you pay it off, the sooner your company’s financial standing and revenue improves.

 Here are six tips to help you get out of business debt—fast!

 Start by taking a cold hard look at your business’s current financial situation.
 For many small business owners, what feels like insurmountable debt is actually disorganized income.
 There may be opportunities with your current cash flow to move money around and pay off your debt faster without spending more money each month.

 As you dig into your new budget, you may find opportunities to cut back on unnecessary expenses.
 To be clear, we don’t suggest you stop investing in your business.
 Instead, it’s a matter of reducing your overhead so you can focus more on paying off debt.
 For example, do you buy your team lattes each morning?
 Instead, invest in a fancy coffee maker for the office.
 You’re still treating your staff while also cutting back on your expenses.

 3. Start by Paying Off Your High-Interest Debt

 After analyzing your budget and cutting back on unnecessary expenses, you’ve hopefully found some extra cash that can help pay back your current debts.
 Gather all of your statements and take a close look at each loan’s interest rate and minimum monthly payments.
 Many advisors recommend paying off your high-interest debt first.
 This is called the “avalanche method,” and it allows you to pay off your debts faster while minimizing the overall amount of interest you pay.
 Just make sure you can still afford the monthly payments on your lower-interest loans at the same time.